jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 ### Description
 Lab 6 is divided into two primary parts.
 Part 1 is host-based SRv6 using Linux kernel capabilities on the Rome VM.
 Part 2 will be host-based SRv6 using VPP on the Amsterdam VM.

 The goal of the Jalapeno model is to enable applications to directly control their network experience.
-We envision a process where the application or endpoint requests some Jalapeno **Network Service** for its traffic.
-The Jalapeno Network Service queries the DB and provides a response, which includes an SR-MPLS or SRv6 SID stack.
-The application or endpoint would then encapsulate its own outbound traffic; aka, the SR or SRv6 encapsulation/decapsulation would be performed at the host where the Application resides.
+We envision a process where the application or endpoint can request some Jalapeno **Network Service** for its traffic.
+The Jalapeno Network Service queries the DB and provides a response, which includes an SRv6 SID stack (or SR-MPLS, but that's out of scope for this lab).
+The application or endpoint would then encapsulate its own outbound traffic; aka, the SRv6 encapsulation/decapsulation would be performed at the host where the Application resides.

-The host-based SR/SRv6 encap/decap could be executed at the Linux networking layer, or by an onboard dataplane element such as a vSwitch or VPP, or by a CNI dataplane such as eBPF.
-The encapsulated traffic, once transmitted from the host, will reach the SR/SRv6 transport network and will be statelessly forwarded per the SR/SRv6 encapsulation, thus executing the requested network service.
+The host-based SRv6 encap/decap could be executed at the Linux networking layer, or by an onboard dataplane element such as a vSwitch or VPP, or by a K8s CNI dataplane such as eBPF.
+The encapsulated traffic, once transmitted from the host, will reach the SRv6 transport network and will be statelessly forwarded per the SRv6 encapsulation or Network Program, thus executing the requested network service.

 ## Contents